Nurbanu Sultan: Valide Sultan

 Nurbanu became the first woman to hold both the rank of Haseki and Valide.
 Although the Valide Sultan rank has existed since the reign of Bayezid II, it was Murad III who, for the sake of his mother, Nurbanu, transformed it into a legal registered position.
 This means that previously the Valide Sultan was only listed as “Mother of Sultan,” in every list.
 But thanks to Murad, the mother of the sultan acquired a formal title, that of valide sultan.
-With her formal title, the valide sultan joined the ranks of the most exalted officials of the empire, whose status was acknowledged by the omission of their personal names from their title.
-Thus, instead of “mother of Sultan Murad III,” Nurbanu has already been referred to as “Nurbanu Valide Sultan.”
 And with this change, not only did valide carry out the usual responsibilities according to tradition, but its tasks and possibilities also increased significantly.

-Nurbanu, with all her influence over her son, was involved in governing, and the Sultan himself did not seem to have a say in his rule.
-Murad felt immeasurable respect and love for his mother, perhaps no other sultan was as devoted to his mother as Murad.
-Murad asked his mother for her opinion in everything, and he took her advice.
-They managed to do all this in such a way that Murad's rank, authority and influence remained unquestionable.

 Nurbanu did not seek to rule through her son, but merely helped her child to become a just and worthy sultan, who is loved, accepted and respected by the people.
 In this way, the valide became a high status and became an important and powerful position of the dynasty.
 Nurbanu's pocket money, which reached high amounts among both dynastic members and high level officials, is considered as an indicator of this power.
 As valide sultan she was allocated 2000 coins daily.

 Also because of her absolute and ultimate authority through her son, her favorites, Canfeda Hatun, Raziye Hatun, and Hubbi Hatun trusted ladies-in-waiting to Murad and Nurbanu also appear to have been very powerful and influential during his reign.